paulkottering/ImitationBasketball/README.md

 # ImitationBasketball

-Notebook makes pickle files with state-action trajectories.
+Notebook needs to make pickle files with state-action trajectories.
 Not completed yet, need to clean.
+Expert demonstrations file, expects a *.pkl of a `runner.Experiences` object.

 I will be making a custom environment in OpenAI gym (https://blog.paperspace.com/creating-custom-environments-openai-gym/)